-Farmer's markets and upscale groceries are fine places to find interesting and unusual vegetables, from exotic imports to variations on old familiar favorites.
-White beets fall into the second category, a pale vegetable that lacks the signature coloration of its commonplace cousins.
-White beets are cooked in the same ways as other beets, providing an appealingly different winter vegetable.
+Farmer's markets are fun places to find unusual vegetables — from exotic imports to variations on familiar favorites.
+White beets (aka sugar beets) fall into the second category.
+They may be a different color from regular beets, but white beets are cooked in the same ways, providing an appealingly different winter vegetable.

 A Few Alternative Methods

 Most cooking instructions for beets recommend cooking them whole, in part to avoid loss of flavor and in part to prevent the juice from staining everything in sight.
 That's not an issue with white beets, so feel free to peel and cut them.

 Slices or wedges of white beet can be steamed or cooked in the microwave or added to pot roast as part of its vegetable accompaniment.
 Another option involves cooking the beets in a pressure cooker, which dramatically shortens the cooking time.
 Sliced beets can be fully cooked in as little as four minutes, while large whole beets might require 20 minutes.

 Small and Large

 You'll commonly see white beets in two versions, smooth-skinned baby beets — often sold with their greens attached — and oversized, rough-skinned large beets.
 Baby white beets are an early-season vegetable, quick to boil, steam or roast.

 The larger version is a winter-storage vegetable, just as mild and somewhat sweeter.
 Big winter beets are often most convenient to cook after cutting.
 Both kinds can be eaten hot as soon as they're finished, or the initial cooking can be viewed simply as advance preparation.

 Cooked white beets can be cut and added to soups or stir-fries, seasoned or marinated as a salad vegetable, or caramelized in an oven or skillet to deepen and accentuate their sweetness.